MarcFaussurier/libftprintf/README.md

 * gcc ... -D LDMAXPRECISION=1024 ... compilation will modify the max precision that printf will support when handling long doubles.
 * all functions that exist with a larger type will use the one with a larger type for avoiding repetitions
 * %Lf&nbsp;is different from original %Lf flag under macos when the decimal part of a long double exeeds 16-18 digits
-* %ls and %lc dont support unicode after a setlocale() because we are not allowed to rely on it, so I use the default behaviour and I dont rely on any utf conversion.
+* %ls and %lc dont support unicode after a setlocale() because we are not allowed to rely on it (cf. primitives), so I use the default behaviour and I dont rely on any utf conversion.
 No garbage in - garbage out.

 ## Coming soon